 343-386 CE.
 Cyril of Jerusalem is a priest and eventually bishop of Jerusalem.
 He is influential mainly in his emphasis of God’s loving and forgiving nature, as opposed to earlier and contemporary church leaders, who mostly focused on God’s wrath.

 Ca.350 CE-present.
 Christianity becomes a religion with official backing.
 It is politically and socially expedient or popular, in many places, to be a Christian.
 Many new converts may not have much commitment to the faith, and requirements for joining become less strict, as do expectations of Christian behavior.
 Some aspects of society are reformed, but others are not.
 As Christian leaders gain power, secular leaders convert, and society is increasingly identified as a “Christian society,” the pressure for Christianity to conform to society’s standards rather than vice versa grows.
-Many theologians and church leaders use the Bible to justify society, rather than using the Word of God to guide their lives and their churches.
+Many church leaders use the Bible to justify society, rather than using the Word of God to guide their lives and their churches.

 Ca. 370-390 CE.
-The Cappadocian Fathers (Gregory of Nyssa, Basil the Great, and Gregory of Nazianzus) solidify the doctrine of the Trinity, establishing that the Holy Spirit shares the divinity of Christ the Father and Christ the Son.
+The Cappadocian Fathers (Gregory of Nyssa, Basil the Great, and Gregory of Nazianzus) solidify the doctrine of the Trinity, establishing that the Holy Spirit shares the divinity of the Father and the Son.
 They also maintain that God is infinite and that thus salvation is potentially universal, and that the Bible should be read spiritually and allegorically.

 374-397 CE.
 Ambrose of Milan is an influential bishop both theologically and politically.
 He is a vehement defender of orthodoxy against pagans and Arians.
 He believes that liturgy (patterns of worship and piety) should depend on the people, and that there is no “one right way” to do things.
 His advice on the matter has survived through the centuries as “When in Rome, do as the Romans do.”
 Ambrose also increases veneration for Mary, particularly for her virginity.